backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Volumes.md

 > Users can select storage from this pool using persistent volume claim (PVC).
 > ![[attachments/Pasted image 20221002162448.png]]

+- **Just like the nodes in a cluster, PV is a resource in the cluster**.

 - Simple persistent volume yaml file
 ```yaml
 apiVersion: vl